oconnor-ryan/E2E2/README.md

 3. Work on Voice-Over-IP using WebRTC

+4. For WebSocket auth, replaced signed userId with a one-time access token retrieved by the server.
+This token can be stored in memory for 1 minute before being deleted and forcing a user to get another one-time token with their credentials.

-4. Create device migration for users who want to transfer data to a new device/browser.
+5. Create device migration for users who want to transfer data to a new device/browser.
 The old client must not be able to login as that user after the transfer is complete.